rbignon/woob/CONTRIBUTING.md

 Whenever you start working on a bug or an issue, please mention it in the corresponding issue on this repo.
-If there is not an already opened issue for this bug, please open a MR as soon as possible (with the `WIP:` prefix mentionning it is a work in progress) to let others know you are working on this module and fixing things.
+If there is not an already opened issue for this bug, please open a MR as soon as possible (with the `WIP:` prefix mentioning it is a work in progress) to let others know you are working on this module and fixing things.

 This way, everyone is aware of the changes you are making and this avoid doing